-Canadian Numbering Administrator
+Canadian Numbering Administrator Staff

-Leidos Canada Inc.

-CNA

-1516 – 60 Queen St

-Ottawa, ON

-K1P 5Y7

 Purpose of G-NRUF

 The purpose of the G-NRUF is to provide an annual forecast to aid in projecting NPA and NANP exhaust.
 The G-NRUF requires current and prospective Code Holders to submit actual and forecasted annual data regarding their current and prospective future use of Central Office Codes to the CNA on an annual basis.